SiclaitGitHub/osticket-prereqs/README.md

 <p>
 3. Install PHP

+PHP, which stands for "PHP: Hypertext Preprocessor" (originally "Personal Home Page"), is a popular open-source, server-side scripting language that's widely used for web development.
+It's embedded within HTML code and used to generate dynamic content on web pages.

 osTicket is written in PHP, so you need to install PHP and configure it to work with IIS.

    - Download PHP from the official website.
 Choose the VC15 x64 Non Thread Safe version that suits your needs.